On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Appendices

 Note that the correlation between modes 81 and 87 or 88 is negligible (less than 0.3\% in any case).
-These small correlations suggest the validity for neglecting the primary Duschinsky paramaters, $\gamma_{81,88}^{(k)}$ in the QVC model.
-The correlation between 87 and 88 correspond to a \SI{45}{\degree} angle of the ground state normal modes to obtain the excited state normal modes, which is consistent with the results found for the orientation of the ellipsoids in the plane (87,88) of the QVC model PESs.
+These small correlations suggest the validity of neglecting the primary Duschinsky parameters, $\gamma_{81,88}^{(k)}$ in the QVC model.
+The correlation between 87 and 88 corresponds to a \SI{45}{\degree} rotation of the ground state normal modes to obtain the excited state normal modes, which is consistent with the results found for the orientation of the ellipsoids in the plane (87,88) of the QVC model PESs.